Stay with Me (Faces song)

-"Stay with Me" is a song by English rock band Faces, written jointly by lead singer Rod Stewart and guitarist Ronnie Wood.
+"Stay with Me" is a song by the English rock band Faces, written jointly by lead singer Rod Stewart and guitarist Ronnie Wood.
 Released from the band's third studio album A Nod Is As Good As a Wink... to a Blind Horse (1971), it became their only major hit in the United States, although they had a further three Top 20 singles in the UK chart.
 The song has also appeared on various Faces compilations and on albums by both songwriters.
 The lyrics describe a woman named Rita, who has a face that she has "nothing to laugh about", and with whom the singer proposes a one-night stand, on the condition that she be gone when he wakes up.

 "Stay with Me" reached number 17 on the US Billboard Hot 100 and spent two weeks at number 10 on the Cash Box Top 100.
 The song also reached number 6 in the UK Singles Chart and number 4 in Canada.